THEOplayer/iOS-Connector/Code/Conviva/README.md

 # THEOPlayer 🤝 Conviva

-The THEOplayer-Connector-Conviva for iOS provides an integration between the THEOplayerSDK and ConvivaSDK.
+THEOplayer-Connector-Conviva for iOS provides an integration between the THEOplayerSDK and ConvivaSDK.
 It connects to the Conviva backend and reports events fired from THEOplayer instances.

 For example xcode projects with this connector see [Conviva-Examples](../Conviva-Examples).